AMD posts strong $1.93 billion in revenue for Q2 2020 as it gains on Intel

-Santa Clara, California AMD reported non-GAAP net income of 18 cents a share on revenue of $1.93 billion.
+Santa Clara, California-based AMD reported non-GAAP net income of 18 cents a share on revenue of $1.93 billion.
 AMD is in the midst of a historic upswing as it is exploiting its advantages over Intel, including a well-defined Zen 2 processor architecture and a cost-efficient 7-nanometer manufacturing process with its partners.
 In after-hours trading, AMD’s stock price rose 7% to $72.34 a share.

 In graphics, AMD is also challenging rival Nvidia with a new set of mainstream graphics chips.
-And AMD promises that it will continue to move fast when it comes to designing the next-generation processor architecture, dubbed Zen 3.
+And AMD promises that it will continue to move fast when it comes to designing its next-generation processor architecture, dubbed Zen 3.
 On Tuesday, AMD said the good results were due to higher enterprise, embedded, and semi-custom revenue.
 The latter represents chips for game consoles.
 Sales have stayed strong in the pandemic as people working from home upgrade to new computers.

 Analysts estimated AMD would report non-GAAP earnings per share of 16 cents a share on revenues of $1.86 billion.
 In the year-ago quarter, AMD reported adjusted earnings of 8 cents a share and sales of $1.53 billion.
 In the third quarter, revenues are expected to be $2.31 billion.
 For the third calendar quarter, AMD said that it now expects revenue of $2.55 billion, plus or minus $100 million, driven by Ryzen, Epyc, and semi-custom chip sales.

-Intel announced on July 23 that it had a good quarter, but it also said it had run into delays on its 7-nanometer manufacturing (Intel measures this different from the way AMD does), which is a disaster coming off of similar delays with its deployment of 10-nanometer production.
+Intel announced on July 23 that it had a good quarter, but it also said it had run into delays on its 7-nanometer manufacturing (Intel measures this differently from the way AMD does), which is a disaster coming off of similar delays with its deployment of 10-nanometer production.
 Intel spends tens of billions on its chip factories and makes its own chips.
 But AMD designs its chips and farms out the manufacturing to contract chip manufacturers such as TSMC, which has not had similar troubles like Intel.

-“We delivered strong second quarter results, led by record notebook and server processor sales as Ryzen [PC chip] and Epyc [server chip] revenue more than doubled from a year ago,” said Lisa Su, AMD president and CEO, in a statement.
+“We delivered strong second quarter results, led by record notebook and server processor sales as Ryzen [PC chip] and Epyc [server chip] revenue more than doubled from a year ago,” said AMD CEO Lisa Su in a statement.
 “Despite some macroeconomic uncertainty, we are raising our full-year revenue outlook as we enter our next phase of growth driven by the acceleration of our business in multiple markets.”

 In an analyst call, Su said that the company has grown market share in processors for 11 quarters in a row.
 She said there are 54 Ryzen Mobile laptops in the market, and HP and Lenovo are launching more soon.
 She said that benchmarks show Ryzen Mobile chips beating Intel’s best in both performance and battery life.